nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Analog Input

+If your product requires analog input for sensors, keypads and potentiometers there a few options to choose from.

+* Add a I2C controlled ADC to circuit design.
+* Use the 12-bit ADC integrated into the temperature sensor circuit.
+More info on [page 25 of the AXP209 datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/v1.0/Component%20Datasheets/AXP209_Datasheet_v1.0en.pdf).
+* C.H.I.P.
+Pro has a 6-bit LRADC (Low Resolution ADC) accessible through pin 42 suitable for multi-button input.

-C.H.I.P.
-Pro has many GPIO to choose from including two PWM pins.
+	require analog input C.H.I.P.
+Pro comes with many GPIO to choose from including two PWM pins.
 If your product needs analog input we recommend adding an I2C controlled ADC to your circuit.

 ## WiFi Signal

 The onboard ceramic WiFi antenna is for debugging purposes only.
-For products applications use the antenna that comes with the C.H.I.P.
-Pro Dev Kit or obtain any of these officially supported ones:
+For product applications use the antenna that comes with the C.H.I.P.
+Pro Dev Kit or obtain any of these pre-certified options:

 | Antenna Model | Manufacturer | Gain | Antenna Type | Connection Type | Freq.
 Range (GHz) | Cable Length (mm) |
 |------------|-----|-----|-----|-----|-----|-----|